mtwrkvn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias - a script to Create a script that creates an alias.
+- 0-alias - a script to Create a script that creates an alias.
 Name: ls Value: rm *
+- 1-hello_you - a script that prints hello user, where user is the current Linux user.